z1g1/itp-w2-bookstore-management-system/README.md

 #### Creating a bookstore

-The first thing we do is "creating a bookstore".
+The first thing we need to do is "create a bookstore".
 We'll then use the bookstore to add authors or books.
 What _"is"_ a bookstore?
 Well, you know that.
 Honestly, we don't care.
 Do you want to make the bookstore a dictionary?
 That's fine.
 A list?
 Also fine.
 We just care about the interface.
 As long as we can add authors and books later, it's fine.

 ```python
 bookstore = create_bookstore("Rmotr's bookstore")